gsmoon97/leetcode-101/README.md

 | `solution.*` | Exactly **one** source file representing the latest accepted solution. |
 | `README.md` | Auto-generated summary combining the two JSON files + code. |

-Copy this directory whenever you start a new problem—our `create_problem.sh` does the copying and placeholder replacement for you.
+Copy this directory whenever you start a new problem—our `init.sh` does the copying and placeholder replacement for you.

 ---